jenwachter/html-form/README.md

 	"afterElement" => "",		// HTML to be displayed after this form element.
 	"attr" => array(),			// Associative array of additional attributes (array("attribute" => "value"))
-								// that should be included in this element's tag "required" => false			// Is this form field required to be completed?
+								// that should be included in this element's tag "required" => false,		// Is this form field required to be completed?
+	"useNumericValue" => false	// Use the key values of a numeric array as the options' "value" attribute
+								// <option value="1">First Option</option> instead of <option value="First Option">First Option</option>
 );
 ```